 If you want to avoid or at least delay a hip replacement, recent research published in November 2013, indicates that you can.

-In this study conducted in Norway, 71 patients with hip osteoarthritis (as verified by X-rays and scans) were divided into exercise/information group and an information only group.
-The exercise group underwent 12 weeks of a physiotherapy supervised exercise therapy program, performed 2-3 times each week.
+In this study conducted in Norway, 71 patients with hip osteoarthritis (as verified by X-rays and scans) were divided into exercise/information group and information the only group.
+The exercise group underwent 12 weeks of physiotherapy supervised exercise therapy program, performed 2-3 times each week.

-It was found that those people who participated in the exercise therapy program had a significantly higher 6 year cumulative survival of their native hip to total hip replacement and therefore has the potential to reduce the need for or postpone surgery in patients with hip OA (osteoarthritis).
-This finding supports that recommendation that exercise therapy should be considered a first-line therapy and offered to patients with OA.1
+It was found that those people who participated in the exercise therapy program had a significantly higher 6-year cumulative survival of their native hip to total hip replacement and therefore has the potential to reduce the need for or postpone surgery in patients with hip OA (osteoarthritis).
+This finding supports that recommendation that exercise therapy should be considered first-line therapy and offered to patients with OA.

 Arthritis is often referred to as a single disease.
 In fact, it is an umbrella term for more than 100 medical conditions that affect the musculoskeletal system, specifically joints where two or more bones meet.

 Arthritis-related problems cause inflammation and damage to joint cartilage (the tissue that covers the ends of bones, enabling them to move against each another) and surrounding structures.
 This can result in joint weakness, instability, and deformities that can interfere with the most basic daily tasks such as walking, driving a car and preparing food.